I am often asked why I paint trains.

 While there are many reasons, I have narrowed it down to this:

 To me, freight trains are like underdogs; Survivors, relentlessly pushing forward despite odds, conditions or circumstances.
 They are travelers, each bearing unique marks of time and resilience.
 Weathered surfaces, rust & graffiti… All evidence of accumulated experience.
-Even a tiny dent can represent an important moment from the past.
-Collectively, such details reveal truthful & soulful stories that transform these ordinary objects into worldly & accomplished veterans.
+Collectively, these details reveal truthful & soulful stories that transform such ordinary objects into worldly & accomplished veterans.
 They become rich with history and an inherent beauty far beyond superficiality.

 With more than 150 paintings of trains (and counting), I have learned that a commitment to a single subject not only heightens my creative vision, but has expanded my sense of purpose in a way that can only come with a long term relationship.

 In the end, trains remind me that only the journey matters.